vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 Parties that had open positions see settlement cash-flows happen.
 Margin account balances are transferred to the general account.
 The market state is `settled`.
-After `market.liquidity.successorLaunchWindowLength` has passed since market settlement, any insurance pool balance is [redistributed](./0015-INSR-market_insurance_pool_collateral.md) equally between the global insurance pool and the insurance pools of the remaining active markets using the same settlement asset.
+After `market.liquidity.successorLaunchWindowLength` has passed since market settlement, any [insurance pool](./0015-INSR-market_insurance_pool_collateral.md) balance is transferred into the global insurance pool using the same settlement asset.

-### Lifecycle happy path in Spot market (<a name="0043-MKTL-006" href="#0043-MKTL-006">0043-MKTL-006</a>)

-1. Market `m1` is proposed.
-Price monitoring is configured (e.g. like `2668-price-monitoring.feature`).
-Market state is `proposed`.
-The LP bond of the party that proposed the market is transferred from general to bond account.
-1. Market `m1` is accepted and enters opening auction.
-Market state is `pending`.
-1. Parties place orders and at least one trade happens in continuous trading mode.
-Market state is `active`.
-1. Parties place orders so that a [price monitoring auction is triggered](0032-PRIM-price_monitoring.md).
-Market state is `suspended`.
-1. Price monitoring auction ends and the market is in continuous trading again.
-The market state is `active`.
-1. When a new governance proposal for "closing" the Spot market, then market state is `trading terminated`.

 ### Lifecycle happy path in Perpetual market(<a name="0043-MKTL-009" href="#0043-MKTL-009">0043-MKTL-009</a>)